-- 2.27 Provided that the dwelling satisfies the limits on design flexibility as given in Criterion 2, the compliance procedure allows the designer full flexibility to achieve the TER utilising fabric and system measures and the integration of LZC technologies in whatever mix is appropriate to the scheme.
-SAP includes appropriate algorithms that enable the designer to assess the role LZC technologies can play in achieving the TER. - 2.28 Where a dwelling is connected to a community energy system, the same percentage reduction in CO2 emissions should be attributed to each connected dwelling and the submission to the district council should demonstrate that the community energy system has sufficient capacity to deliver the percentage assumed. - 2.29 To facilitate incorporation of improvements in system efficiencies and the future integration of LZC, the designer should consider - (a) adopting heating system designs that use low distribution temperatures; and - (b) where multiple systems serve the same end use, organise the control strategies so that priority is given to the least carbon intensive option (e.g. where a solar hot water system is available), the controls should be arranged so that the best use is made of the available solar energy.

-2.30 The designer should consider making the dwelling easily adaptable by facilitating the integration of additional LZC technologies at a later date.
+- 2.33 Provided that the dwelling satisfies the limits on design flexibility as given in Criterion 2, the compliance procedure allows the designer full flexibility to achieve the betterment of the TER required under paragraph 2.48 utilising fabric and system measures and the integration of LZC technologies in whatever mix is appropriate to the scheme.
+SAP includes algorithms that enable the designer to assess the role LZC technologies can play. - 2.34 Where a dwelling is connected to a community energy system, the same percentage reduction in CO2 emissions should be attributed to each connected dwelling and the submission to the district council should demonstrate that the community energy system has sufficient capacity to deliver the percentage assumed. - 2.35 To facilitate incorporation of improvements in system efficiencies and the future integration of LZC, the designer should consider - (a) adopting heating system designs that use low distribution temperatures; and - (b) where multiple systems serve the same end use, organise the control strategies so that priority is given to the least carbon intensive option (e.g. where a solar hot water system is available), the controls should be arranged so that the best use is made of the available solar energy. - 2.36 The designer should consider making the dwelling easily adaptable by facilitating the integration of additional LZC technologies at a later date.
 Providing appropriate facilities at the construction stage can make subsequent enhancements much easier and cheaper (e.g. by providing capped off connections that are ready to link in to a planned community heating scheme).